Shopify pre-orders vs Kickstarter

 What are pre-orders and why use them?

 A Shopify pre-order allows customers to purchase products before they’re available for general sale or when inventory is temporarily out of stock.
-Unlike backorders and waitlists, pre-orders involve a customer commitment to purchase upfront.
+Unlike backorders (where customers order products already in transit) or waitlists (where customers express interest without commitment), pre-orders involve a customer commitment to purchase upfront.
 Instead of waiting until products hit your warehouse, you start taking orders immediately.

 Business benefits of Shopify pre-orders